attestantio/batch-validator-depositor/README.md

-# Ethereum batch valdiator depositor
+# Ethereum batch validator depositor

 This contract allows multiple Ethereum validators to be deposited in a single transaction.